FAQ

 Making it actually happen is the fun part!
 I use very specific tactical relationship strategies targeting what’s needed from self-mastery, transformative couples work, and effective parenting training.
 These strategies are based on timeless universal principles and proven, research- and evidence-based practices and techniques.
 I take a “zero-fluff” approach based on solid guiding principles and proven and practical techniques that have been field-tested in the trenches.

 Ha ha.
 They might be :-).
 Fortunately, some of my colleagues are very talented therapists.
-There are several reasons that are more often the reason:
+Several other reasons, however, are more often the reason:

 All of this translates into I don’t have to “churn the client mill” to pack my schedule.
 This means more availability to my clients from a therapist who is not overloaded and burned out.